t1/infinispan-jcache-example/README.md

 # !!!ARCHIVED!!!

-This project is archived, as it doesn't work any more with current releases of Wildfly and I won't find the time to update it (I didn't find it trivial).
+This project is archived, as it has a vulnerable dependency, doesn't work with current releases of Wildfly any more, and I won't find the time to update it (I didn't find it trivial).

 # JCache Example using Infinispan